mgile/Cast-Media-Player-Library-Sample/README.md

 This sample shows how to use the Media Player Library.
 It is not a UX complete sample.
 It shows how to hook up the library with the receiver api.

-## Dependencies
-* None

 ## Setup Instructions
 * Get a Chromecast device
 * Upload the receiver.html to a website that can be accessed from your Chromecast.
 Later, when you publish your application, you will need to host so that it is accessible using HTTPS.
 * Register an application on the Developers Console (http://cast.google.com/publish).
 Enter the URL for your receiver application.
-DON'T PUBLISH YOUR APP.
+There is a button marked publish, if you set that, then your receiver can be accessed by all devices, but it requires that you be serving using https.
+Not publishing your app, lets you restrict the receiver to devices that you specify and allows you to host on most development servers.
 * If you haven't already done so, please register the serial # of your Chromecast device in the developer console as well.
 * Using the Chromecast setup application, make sure [x] send your serial number to Google is checked.
 This is the only way that you can access your unpublished receiver.
 While your in the Setup application, make a note of the IP address of your Chromecast.
 It will be helpful later if you wish to use the Chrome Remote Debugger.
 * 15 minutes after you have updated the developers console, you should reboot your Chromecast, so that it picks up the changes.